Jordan McCabe: High school career

+Recruiting

+Considered a three-to-four-star recruit by major recruiting services, he committed to playing college basketball for West Virginia on August 16, 2016.

 College career

+West Virginia

 McCabe made his debut for West Virginia in a November 9, 2018, loss to Buffalo.
 On February 26, 2019, he recorded 25 points, 11 assists and six steals, all of which were freshman season-highs, in 50 minutes during a 104–96 triple overtime win over TCU.
 McCabe became the first college player to record at least those numbers in one game since Ohio's D. J. Cooper in 2010.
 On March 4, he was named Big 12 Conference Newcomer of the Week.
 As a freshman, McCabe averaged 5.8 points and 2.5 assists per game, shooting 32.2 percent from the field, and led his team with 88 total assists.
 He earned Big 12 Academic All-Rookie Team honors.

 McCabe continued to struggle shooting the ball in his sophomore season.
 He scored a season-high 10 points on two occasions and averaged 3.1 points in 13.5 minutes per game, despite starting in 29 of his 31 appearances as a sophomore.
 As a junior, McCabe averaged 2.2 points and 1.4 assists per game.

-For his senior season, he transferred to UNLV.
+UNLV

+For his senior season, McCabe transferred to UNLV.
+He graduated from West Virginia, allowing him to be immediately eligible to play for the Rebels.
+He started all 31 games he appeared in, averaging a career-high 6.4 points and 4.8 assists in 30.3 minutes per game.

+McCabe opted in to his fifth year of eligibility, returning to UNLV for the 2022–23 season.
+He started just 3 games and averaged 5.5 points in 18.6 minutes per game.

+Coaching career

+On July 6, 2023, McCabe returned to West Virginia as an assistant coach for the 2023–24 season.

+On April 29, 2024, McCabe returned to the state of Wisconsin as an assistant coach for Green Bay under Sundance Wicks, who left weeks later to become the head coach at Wyoming.
+McCabe was retained by new head coach Doug Gottlieb.

+After one season with the Phoenix, McCabe was announced as an assistant coach at Grand Canyon under Bryce Drew on June 14, 2025.